 The transatlantic trade deal goes far beyond traditional trade issues.
 It could have serious consequences for government regulations in the interests of citizens and the environment.
-This is all the more worrying as the TTIP is intended as a model for future trade and investment agreements, which transnational corporations such as Chevron hope will be replicated globally.
+This is all the more worrying as the TTIP is intended as a model for future trade and investment agreements, which

-Oil and gas operations are risky investments that can have irreversible impacts on local communities, families, and the environment. panies pay compensation in case of damage.
-Granting special and excessive rights to invescompensate companies for decisions made to protect citizens and the environment.

-It is governments' role to protect their people against such impacts and ensure that comtors has the opposite effect, as it means that the investment risk is passed on to taxpavers and society.
-Governments could be forced to
+Oil and gas operations are risky investments that can have irreversible impacts on local communities, families, and the environment.
+It is governments' role to protect their people against such impacts and ensure that companies pay compensation in case of damage.
+Granting special and excessive rights to investors has the opposite effect, as it means that the investment risk is passed on to taxpayers and society.
+Governments could be forced to compensate companies for decisions made to protect citizens and the environment.